Overth1nk/ApexIQ_Public/README.md

 ## 🤝 Contributing

 This is a private project.
-For questions or issues, please contact the development team.
+For questions or issues, please contact the developer.

 ---